manuelcoca/digital-space/zettelkasten/zk6-software-engineering/zk6-aa7-4-inheritance.md

 -   Inheritance = hierarchical reuse, largely irrelevant today, overused.
 -   Weakness of C# and Java = inheritance required to have polymorphism
 -   Dynamic typed langauges = no inheritance required to have polymorphism.
 Inheritance or composition is used to inherit variables or behaviour, not interfaces.
--   Abstractions, Encapsulation, Polymorphism and Interfaces also possible without OO languages